Jessie Wallace: Career

+EastEnders

-Wallace is known for playing the role of Kat Slater in BBC One soap opera EastEnders between 2000 and 2005.
-In Summer 2008, Wallace said she hadn't ruled out a return to EastEnders.
-In February 2010, it was announced that Shane Richie was returning to play Alfie Moon, leading to large amounts of speculation as to whether Wallace would also be returning.
-On 9 February 2010, the BBC confirmed that Jessie would be returning to EastEnders, reprising her role as Kat Slater.
-She and Alfie returned to screens in the Autumn of 2010.
-On 4 April 2015, the BBC announced that Wallace and Richie will depart from the show temporarily to appear in a six-part BBC One drama series, Redwater.
-In the series, Kat and Alfie will visit Ireland in the "search for answers to some very big questions".
+Wallace is known for playing the role of Kat Slater in BBC One soap opera EastEnders.
+She initially portrayed the role between September 2000 and December 2005.
+In 2007, Wallace said she hadn't ruled out a return to EastEnders.
+In February 2010, it was announced that Shane Richie was returning to play Alfie Moon, leading to speculation that Wallace would also be returning.
+On 9 February 2010, the BBC confirmed that Wallace was returning to EastEnders, reprising her role as Kat Slater.
+Kat and Alfie's return scenes aired in September 2010.

+In April 2015, the BBC announced that Wallace and Richie would depart from the show temporarily to appear in a six-part BBC One drama series, Kat & Alfie: Redwater.
+In the series, Kat and Alfie visited Ireland in the "search for answers to some very big questions".
 Speaking about the show, Wallace commented: "I have always loved working on EastEnders so when I heard of this new drama to take Kat and Alfie outside of Walford, I couldn’t believe our luck.
 To be exploring the next chapter for Kat as well as working alongside my best mate, Shane, is a dream come true and a huge compliment."
-However, Wallace and Richie revealed on This Morning on 20 January 2016 that Kat and Alfie will not be returning to EastEnders after the six-part drama.
-In December 2017 it was announced that Wallace would reprise the role of Kat from Spring 2018.
+However, Wallace and Richie later revealed on This Morning in January 2016 that Kat and Alfie would not be returning to EastEnders after the six-part drama, and the characters departed at the end of that month.
+In December 2017, it was announced that Wallace would reprise the role of Kat in EastEnders the following year, and she returned to the show permanently in March 2018.